Updated 11/12/23

-Case Study 3 explores the gDS schema and code needed to support the "reconfiguration" that occurs in the testing of a complex system.
-For example if you have a system with 3 hosts and you add a fourth host during the execution of a test, how, exactly, do you extend the data store to cover the new host?
-If you upgrade the software in a host how do you take it out of service while that operation is occurring and, how do you later put it back into service so the test platform and system under test continue to operate correctly?
+Case Study 3 explores the gDS schema and code needed to support the "reconfiguration" that occurs when testing a complex system.
+For example, if you have a system with 3 hosts, and you add a fourth host during the execution of a test, how, exactly, do you extend the data store to cover the new host?
+If you upgrade the software in a host, how do you take it out of service while that operation is occurring, and how do you later put it back into service so the test platform and system under test continue to operate correctly?

-Case Study 3 presents techniques and working code on how to do this.
+Case Study 3 presents the techniques and code on how to do this.

-Linux's "NFS" feature is used to provide the "complex system" functionality needed by the case study.
-NFS allows a (server) host to export a file system that's local to it, and for another (client) host to import that file system and use it locally.
-NFS is not that "complex", but it serves in this case study to provide a useful example.
+Linux's "NFS" feature is used to provide the "complex system" functionality needed by Case Study 3.
+NFS allows a (server) host to export a file system that's local to it and for another (client) host to import that file system and use it locally.
+NFS is not that "complex," but it serves in this case study to provide a useful example.

-The "nfsTest" program requires 4 or more Linux VMs to run.
-One VM is the "Control" host - you run nfsTest on this host.
-The other 3 or more VMs are "Test" hosts and run NFS under the control of the nfsTest program.
+The "nfsTest" program requires four or more Linux VMs to run.
+One VM is the "Control" host — you run the nfsTest test platform code on this host.
+The other three or more VMs are "Test" hosts and run NFS under the control of the nfsTest program.

-I have used both Hyper-V and VMware on my Windows laptop to run the VMs (see the Case Study 1 video on how to do this).
-If you can't run the code you can view the video below.
+I have used both Hyper-V and VMware on my Windows laptop to run the Linux VMs.

-A suggestion about naming the VMs: add a 4-digit number to the end of each VM name so the data files created by the hypervisor for the VM have the same 4-digit number and can be deleted when the VM is deleted (some hypervisors don't automatically delete the VM's "data" file when the VM gets deleted).
-The number also uniquely identifies the hosts; if it's missing it makes them pretty useless in this environment.
-Don't reuse the numbers but instead keep bumping the number up as you need more VMs.
+A suggestion about naming the VMs: add a 4-digit number to the end of each VM name, so the data files created by the hypervisor for the VM have the same 4-digit number and can be deleted when the VM is deleted (some hypervisors don't automatically delete the VM's "data" file when the VM gets deleted).
+The number also uniquely identifies the hosts; if it's missing, it makes them pretty useless in this environment.
+Don't reuse the numbers; instead, keep bumping the numbers up by one as you need more VMs.

 sudo apt update # Update libraries